bottomlessgit/no_starch_python_exercises_redone/README.md

 # no_starch_python_exercises_redone
-Selected Completed No Starch Python Textbook Exercises that I redid for practice
+Selected Completed No Starch Python Textbook Exercises that I redid for practice.
 ***I have another repository of exercises from the same textbook, most of which are the same exercises.
 All problems were redone from scratch, and I added chapter 14 exercises.
 Thus the readme for this repository is essentially identical to that of the no_starch_python_exercises repository***